SagarDhok/Smart_ATS/README.md

 > The primary focus of this project is **backend architecture, security, and workflow automation**.

-## 📦 File Storage & Media Handling
+## 📦 File Storage & Resume Handling

-Resume files are stored using **Cloudinary Cloud Storage** instead of the application server filesystem.
+Resume files are stored using **Supabase Storage (Object Storage)** instead of the application server filesystem.

-### Why Cloudinary?
+### Why Supabase Storage?
 - Cloud platforms like **Render (Free Tier)** use **ephemeral filesystems**
 - Uploaded files do not persist across redeploys or restarts
-- To ensure **reliable and persistent resume storage**, Cloudinary is used
+- Supabase provides **persistent, production-grade object storage**
+- Tight integration with PostgreSQL-based backends
+- Simple public URL access for controlled resume viewing

 ### How it works
-- Resume uploads are sent directly to Cloudinary
+- Resume files are uploaded to a **Supabase public bucket**
+- Files are organized by job slug for isolation
-- Django stores only the file reference (URL)
+- Django stores only the **resume URL** (`resume_url`)
+- Resume preview opens in-browser
-- Resume preview & download are served via Cloudinary CDN URLs
+- Resume download is handled via backend-controlled streaming
-- No dependency on local or server-side storage
+- No dependency on local disk or media server

 ### Benefits
-- Persistent file storage (no data loss)
+- Persistent storage across deployments
 - CDN-backed fast resume access
-- Works reliably on free cloud infrastructure
+- Works reliably on Render free tier
+- Clear separation of compute (Django) and storage (Supabase)
-- Easily replaceable with AWS S3 in production
+- Easily replaceable with AWS S3 / GCS in large-scale setups

-> This mirrors real-world production systems where user-uploaded files
+> This mirrors real-world production systems where user-uploaded documents
 > are stored in object storage rather than application servers.